davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 * **no-decoherence**: ✅ &mdash; nodes cannot change their votes, so once a proposal reaches majority, it cannot lose its majority
 * **fault-tolerance**: . . . 😀 I told you this would be tricky, didn't I?

-No, this algorithm isn't fault-tolerant either, but at least the reason is more subtle this time!
-This design is pretty resilient, but depending on how things play out, it sometimes has a **window of vulnerability** where one extremely poorly timed crash could bring the entire algorithm to a halt, preventing a majority from being reached until that computer is brought back online.
-This case might be rare, but it still happens as a result of just one crash, so technically we say this algorithm cannot withstand just one crash &mdash; it's not fault-tolerant.
+No, this algorithm isn't fault-tolerant either, but we're getting better at this &mdash; this time, the problem is much more subtle!

+This design is pretty resilient, but depending on how things play out, it sometimes has a **window of vulnerability** where one extremely poorly timed crash could bring the entire system to a halt, preventing a majority from being reached until that computer is brought back online.
+This case might be rare, but it still happens as a result of just one crash, so technically we have to admit this algorithm cannot withstand just one crash &mdash; hence, it's not fault-tolerant.

 Why not?
 Let's watch this in action: